When purchasing a used boat it is important that the legal and financial processes are handled correctly.

 The broker will ensure the distribution of final funds are handled correctly and that the boat’s title history, record of mortgages (if part 1 registered) and RCD and VAT status evidence have been requested, as well as administering the sale and purchase contracts and legal transfer of title.

-The purchase is made by using a Sale & Purchase agreement.
+Through ABYA brokers the purchase is made by using an ABYA Sale & Purchase Agreement.
 Buying a yacht this way can be less stressful than the current English system of property buying, as everything is agreed in writing at the beginning.
 Once an offer is accepted and a deposit is paid, the yacht is then essentially off the market.
 At that point, no other offers can be accepted whilst the agreement is in place.

-The usual sequence of events for a conditional sale are set out below:
+The usual sequence of events for a conditional sale is set out below:

 Although ultimately it is for buyers to satisfy themselves on the title history and VAT and RCD status of a used vessel, John Rodriguez Yachts will request paperwork or details on all listed yachts with regard to VAT status, RCD status and Title history paperwork and present these findings as a matter of course to a prospective purchaser.

 The ABYA Code of practice requires that all deposits and final payments are processed through a dedicated client account solely for this purpose.
 The John Rodriguez Yachts client account conforms to this requirement and is written in trust at Lloyds.

 When transacting through client accounts and/or to vendor and purchasers accounts, suitable identity should always be obtained and a two-step process should be in place.
 John Rodriguez Yachts will never ask clients to change bank account details via email or text.

 It is also a requirement that all ABYA brokers carry professional indemnity insurance and John Rodriguez Yachts is fully insured.